AI-Prompt-Genius/AI-Prompt-Genius/README.md

 ## Installation
 - Chrome - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
 - Firefox - Install from <a href="https://addons.mozilla.org/en-US/firefox/addon/chatgpt-history/">Fire Fox Add-ons library</a>
-- Download zip code from <a href="https://github.com/benf2004/ChatGPT-History/releases">releases</a> and load "src" folder as a local extension.
-This would also allow you to make your own changes to it.
+- Run locally - clone the repo and run the appropriate build script for your OS.
+Use mv2 for Firefox and mv3 for Chrome.

 ## Structure
 <em>It's all vanilla, baby</em>

-scraper.js - content script (saves ChatGPT threads to browser using browser.storage.local api)

-background.js - sole purpose is to listen for when the user clicks the extension

-Explorer.html - page that appears when clicking the extension icon <br>
----> Main JS: explorer.js; library - highlightJS.js <br>
----> Main CSS: explorer.css

-Thread.html - page that appears when individual thread is loaded <br>
----> Main JS: thread.js <br>
----> Main CSS: thread.css

-Shared JS: dark_light.js (handles dark/light mode)

-Shared CSS: Navbar.css (same navbar)
+src/content-scripts: includes all content scripts (including history scraper, prompt injection, export buttons, and reddit stuff) src/external-js: external libraries src/icons: extension icons src/pages: includes all the extension pages (HTML + CSS + JS) for viewing thread history & prompt templates src/themes: CSS themes for styling ChatGPT background.js: listens for user clicks and handles message passing utility.js: common JS

+CSS: Bootstrap & Font Awesome Icons + some ustom

 ## Credit
 - Thanks to @liady for the libaries used for the export functions.
 See <a href="https://github.com/liady/ChatGPT-pdf">ChatGPT-pdf</a> for more.
-- Thanks to <a href="https://github.com/mohalobaidi/EnhancedChatGPT">Enhanced ChatGPT for setting up prompt insertion.
+- Thanks to <a href="https://github.com/mohalobaidi/EnhancedChatGPT">Enhanced ChatGPT's</a> code for in-page prompt insertion.
 - Many thanks to @aivct for contributing many new features.

 ## License